davidemaser/Fast-Template/README.md

 ``<section class="old">Compiled JSON here</section>``

 Tags can also have an ignore property assigned.
-These tags will not be parsed by Fast and will be removed from the dom.
+These tags will not be parsed by Faster and will be removed from the dom.
 Ignore property is formatted as: ``<ft ignore>``

-#### Fast eXperiment tags
+#### Faster eXperiment tags
 ``<ftx>{object:option}expression{~object}</ftx>``

 Experiment tags are, as their name implies, the result of an experiment to render advanced properties using a simple template tag.
 These tags can be used to execute mathemtical equations, conditional clauses, build forms and page elements and render data in a table layout.